department-of-veterans-affairs/vets.gov-content-style-guide/terms.md

   - educational institution
   - educational plan
   - educational program
+- equivalent: use "as in."
+For example, “other separation documents,” as in “DD214 or other separation documents”

-- Era: lowercase this word in combination with the names of wars (Vietnam era, or Vietnam War era)
+- era: lowercase this word in combination with the names of wars (Vietnam era, or Vietnam War era)
+- evidence: supporting documents.
+For example, "like a doctor's report or medical test results," as needed.
-- Exception: Used to call special attention to something.
+- exception: Used to call special attention to something.
 It should be bolded and never in all caps.
+- excluding: use "not counting" or "not including."
+- explosive ordinance: defined as high-explosive devices and chemical and nuclear weapons.
+- exposure: use "had contact with” or “come into contact with.”

 ### F

-- family member: Use this term instead of “beneficiary” whenever possible.
+- family member: depending on the context use "people in your family" or "someone in your family."
+Use this term instead of “beneficiary” whenever possible.
 - Family Servicemembers’ Group Life Insurance (FSGLI)
 - federal: Do not cap "federal" for generic usage such as "federal agency."
+- Fibromyalgia: defined as a sickness that causes tiredness, pain in different areas of your body, and sleep, memory, and mood problems
 - final status: Use “in final status” rather than “in a final status” (no need for the article “a”).

 ### G